Danganronpa: Trigger Happy Havoc: Development

 Danganronpa originated from writer Kazutaka Kodaka's desire to create an original video game.
 He felt his previous ideas were derivative to the action-adventure genre.
 He felt they were not popular among gamers, so he instead conceptualized a darker narrative focused on the idea of a "killing game".
 As the staff found the premise interesting, they decided to change the style in order to create a project that would sell more than the original concept.
 Spike did not like the game, with the developers considering outsourcing it as they wanted Danganronpa to be their own original product.
-Spike Chunsoft thought Danganronpa was a risky game due to Kodaka's ideas involving high school students killing each other despite the company having produced similar games before, as the first execution scene is linked to bullying, grotesque.
-They were also worried about the reaction of gamers' parents.
+Spike Chunsoft thought Danganronpa was a risky game due to Kodaka's ideas involving high school students killing each other despite the company having produced similar games before.
+Since the first execution scene is linked to bullying and is rather grotesque, they were also worried about the reaction of gamers' parents.
 However, there was a shock value that the team was excited for.
 The gameplay was titled "Stylish High Speed Reasoning Action" while the cast was designed under the idea of "psycho pop", and influenced by X Japan's former guitarist Hide by coloring the blood pink as both a form of censorship and stylishness.
 The word Danganronpa originated from character designer Rui Komatsuzaki, and was written in kanji before being changed to katakana in the logo.
 Kodaka had originally proposed a darker narrative under the game's working title Distrust, but Spike rejected it due to its dark nature.
 Producer Yoshinori Terasawa cites Saw (2004) and Cube (1997) as movies that inspired the team.

 The game uses a special graphics technique, termed "2.5D Motion Graphics", used to blend 2D character and item art within a 3D explorable environment.
-The game uses pop art and a bright and colorful style, such as using bright pink-colored blood to contrast the dark subject matter of murder.
+The game uses pop art and a bright and colorful style, which utilizes bright pink-colored blood to contrast the dark subject matter of murder.
 The game's scenario was written by Kodaka, with character designs by Rui Komatsuzaki.
 Kodaka stated he wanted to "...shake user's heart [sic] by showing a devastating accident in not devastating ways.
 But, by some measure, it might be more shocking than showing a devastating scene."